MrDrem/Plasma2040/README.md

 Button "user_sw"

-Rotate through colours - Red, Green, Blue, White, Random colour, each LED random, Rainbow.
+~~Rotate through colours - Red, Green, Blue, White, Random colour, each LED random, Rainbow.~~ Working for now, may have to revist outputs to get those below to work.

 Button "button_a"